PYDuquesnoy/SAMDemo/README.md

+For a general overview of the SAM Architecture, see the PDF "02_Observability_Audit_Monitoring".

 The following Workshop can be run on any platform that supports docker.
 Is has been tested on Docker for Linux and Docker for Windows.